 In most other ways it’s exactly the same, meaning you get top-end power, a dazzling display, a brilliant build, and endless features.
 In previous years the ‘Plus’ model was Samsung’s top one, and while that position is now taken by the S20 Ultra, the Galaxy S20 Plus still lives up to its name – this is a flagship that should have most others beat, even without 5G.

-It will be available from EE, Vodafone, O2, Three, Sky Mobile and BT Mobile.
+It's available from EE, Vodafone, O2, Three, Sky Mobile, Tesco Mobile, VOXI and BT Mobile.

 Samsung Galaxy S20 Ultra 5G